Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Symmetric homeomorphisms and the little Teich m ul ler subspace

-As the corresponding concept for quasiconformal maps, there are asymptotically conformal automorphisms whose complex dilatations vanish at the boundary.
-We will review the relation of two maps, especially certain quantitative estimate of the complex dilatation of the quasiconformal extension in terms of the quasisymmetric quotient, which is originally due to Carleson \cite{Car}.
+As the corresponding concept for quasiconformal maps, there are asymptotically conformal homeomorphisms whose complex dilatations vanish at the boundary.
+We will review the relation of these two maps.
+In particular, we consider a certain quantitative estimate of the complex dilatation of the quasiconformal extension in terms of the quasisymmetry quotient.
+This was originally studied by Carleson \cite{Car}.